shanthaprabhu/Testing/README.md

 # Testing
-This Repository contains all my testing files which includes sample testcases I scripted for a sample website.
+This Repository contains all my testing files which includes sample testcases I scripted for a demo website.